-Many people do not know that dependents of the bereaved may be entitled to compensation for their loss.
+Many people do not know that dependents of the bereaved may be entitled to bring a case for their loss where negligence has occurred.
 A dependent may be compensated for loss of income or services provided by the deceased, for example, childcare or driving, as these losses will have a significant financial impact on their life.
-Here at S.T.
-O’Sullivan & Co Solicitors in Ennis, we often represent dependents who make fatal injuries claims, and we will work with you to ensure that you receive the best possible outcomes.

-If someone you love has died as a result of personal injury or medical negligence, including accidents at work or road traffic accidents, you may be in a position to make a fatal injuries claim.
+If someone you love has died as a result of personal injury or medical negligence, including accidents at work or road traffic accidents, you may be in a position to investigate a claim of negligence.
 A claim can be made by any of the following dependents:

 - The spouse of the deceased

 - Co-habiting partner of 3 years or more

 However, there can only be one fatal injury case per fatality, so all statutory dependents must be named within this case.

 WHAT HAPPENS AT AN INQUEST?

 If an unexpected death, or a death where blame may be apportioned, has occurred, there will usually be an inquest to establish cause of death, amongst other particulars.
 This may involve medical or expert witnesses, statements from witnesses or others involved, post mortem reports and medical records if necessary.
 An inquest does not make decisions regarding liability for death, but often information will be revealed during an inquest may be pertinent to your case..

 What does the court consider in such cases?